gazezag/gaze-anchor/README.md

 };
 ```

-Therefore, gaze will treat any object with method "install" as a plugin, It's probably like this
+Therefore, gaze will treat any object with method `install` as a plugin, It's probably like this

 ```typescript
 const customPlugin: PluginDefineFunction<SomeConfig> = (